• Skip to primary navigation

 A casserole dish filled with a turnip and apple casserole with a spoon in it

-This is the best turnip and apple casserole recipe.
-This dish was inspired by the Turnips 'N' Apples Casserole from The Best of Bridge Cookbook.
-Made with turnips, apples, coconut sugar, cinnamon, and almond flour this is a healthy variation of that classic side dish.
-Perfect for Thanksgiving, Christmas or any fall occasion.
+This is the best turnip and apple casserole.
+This dish was inspired by the Turnips 'N' Apples Casserole from the Best of Bridge Cookbook but is a healthier version of that classic side dish.
+It's made with turnips, apples, coconut sugar, and cinnamon, and this dish is perfect for Thanksgiving, Christmas, or any fall occasion.

 A white casserole dish filled with turnip and apple casserole with a serving spoon in it.